gurnec/btcrecover/TUTORIAL.md

 All input to *btcrecover* must be 7-bit ASCII.
 The current version of Armory (which is what *btcrecover* was originally developed for) has this same limitation, so there should be no problems with Armory wallets.
 Bitcoin Core, MultBit Classic, and Electrum support Unicode passwords.
 It would be theoretically possible to add Unicode support (at least for the Basic Multilingual Plane, which is what Python supports decently; the SMP would be harder, especially with support for the typos feature), however none of the software wallets normalize their Unicode strings before passing them along to their key derivation functions, and this could cause issues.

 In short, Unicode support is something I’d like to add if there’s a significant demand for it, but it will never be perfect.
+In the mean time, as long as your password consists only of ASCII characters, it should work without any issues.

 ### Resource Usage ###